 Your holiday is supplied by BAI SA 'Brittany Ferries' through its UK subsidiary BAI (UK) Limited and for holidays booked in Ireland your holiday is supplied by BAI SA 'Brittany Ferries' through its Irish subsidiary BAI Ireland Limited, at the time we confirm your booking by providing your booking reference.
 In all cases all holidays are subject to availability as are any promotional fare types offered in conjunction with holiday accommodation.
 Brittany Ferries is the organiser of any package holiday booked through us for the purposes of the Package and Linked Travel Arrangements Regulations 2018.

 We provide full financial protection for our package holidays through a bond held with the Association of British Travel Agents, for more information please visit www.abta.com.
-For bookings made in Ireland, in such circumstances, any monies due would be refunded to you by the Department of Transport in Dublin, through a bond taken out by us with one of the major clearing banks.
-If abroad, return travel would be arranged to Ireland by the Department of Transport.
+For bookings made in Ireland, in such circumstances, any monies due would be refunded to you by the Commission for Aviation Regulation, through a bond taken out by us with one of the major clearing banks.
+If abroad, return travel would be arranged to Ireland by the Commission for Aviation Regulation.
 Accommodation prices for clients booking in Ireland should be converted at 1.18 to give the correct price in euros and any other values unless specified otherwise.
 Whilst we take great care in the compilation of this brochure, prices or details may change after the brochure is printed.
 We will bring to your attention any material changes at the point of booking or if notified later, as soon as we ourselves are made aware.
 For overnight crossings to France and on our Spanish and Irish services, a cabin or reclining seat must be pre-booked whilst availability remains.
 Bookings without on board accommodation will only be accepted on our French routes after all such accommodation has been reserved.
 Luggage sizes in public areas on our high speed services are limited to 45cm (equivalent to hand luggage at airports), all other luggage will be stored remotely for the duration of the crossing.

 We will not carry passengers under the age of 16 unless an adult of 18 years or over accompanies them.
 At the time of booking the following information will be required where applicable: vehicle registration number, passengers' first names, surnames and dates of birth.
 All departure/arrival times are estimated and are local - please refer to your documents.
 Documents are only valid for the sailing dates/times indicated unless otherwise specified.
 On board facilities vary depending on route, vessel, dates and time of travel.
 Please note that smoking is only permitted on outside decks with the exception of the Normandie Express which is completely non-smoking.
 You should also comply with any smoking restrictions at your holiday accommodation.